-We are pleased to offer our patients the Treat Yourself room service dining menu with natural goodness and fresh ingredients in every meal.
-Our staff can assist you in making menu selections based on your prescribed diet and can explain any choices unfamiliar to you.
+We are pleased to offer our patients the Treat Yourself daily dining menu with natural goodness and fresh ingredients in every meal.
+Our staff can assist you in making menu selections and explain any choices unfamiliar to you.
+If your diet is changed for any reason, our staff will accommodate the change at the next meal.